shaunadoo97/First-Portfolio/README.md

 Contact form: https://www.youtube.com/watch?v=f0DcnrpeBv8 I used this to try learn how to form a contact form and then moved on to tweak to my own liking.

-Also thank you to my menot for his advice/feedbacks on how I could improve my project.
+Also thank you to my mentor for his advice/feedbacks on how I could improve my project.